noi-techpark/odh-docs/source/contribute.rst

 that are built on top of the APIs and providing feedback to their developers.
 We keep a list of those application here.
 (TBD)

-You can also browse the list of :doc:`catalogue`, choose a dataset and start gathering data from it, by using the documentation provided in this site.
-You can then provide any kond of feedback, like reports about any malfunctions, suggestions for improvements or new features, and so on.
+You can also browse the list of :ref:`available_datasets`, choose a dataset and start gathering data from it, by using the documentation provided in this site.
+You can then provide any kind of feedback, like reports about any malfunctions, suggestions for improvements or new features, and so on.